Associazione Ricreativa e Culturale Italiana

 Associazione Ricreativa Culturale Italiana (ARCI) is the biggest Italian non-profit association not linked with the Catholic Church.
-As of 2016, it has 4796 cultural centers and a million members in all Italian Regions.
+As of 2016, it has 4,796 cultural centers and a million members in all Italian regions.

-Since 1996, with the main Italian Trade Unions (CGIL, CISL, UIL) and with Libera organizes the "Carovana Antimafie" (lit.
-'Anti-Mafia Caravan') an international project which, during a long trip, includes events about the fight against mafias in different cities.
-The project started in 1994 less than two years after the murder of Giovanni Falcone and Paolo Borsellino with a ten days march from Capaci (near Palermo) to Licata, Sicily.
+Since 1996, with the main Italian trade unions (CGIL, CISL, and UIL) and with Libera organizes the Carovana Antimafie (lit.
+'Anti-Mafia Caravan'), an international project which during a long trip includes events about the fight against mafias in different cities.
+The project started in 1994 less than two years after the murder of Giovanni Falcone and Paolo Borsellino, with a ten days march from Capaci (near Palermo) to Licata, Sicily.

-With Libera, CGIL, Rete degli Studenti Medi and UdU organizes the "Campi della Legalità" summer camps in different Italian towns (like Corleone) where volunteers can work on lands that were property of Sicilian Mafia families, which now are controlled by the State and administrated by these Associations.
+With Libera, CGIL, Rete degli Studenti Medi, and UdU, it organizes the "Campi della Legalità" summer camps in different Italian towns (like Corleone) where volunteers can work on lands that were property of Sicilian Mafia families, which now are controlled by the state and administrated by these associations.
 Volunteers can visit places linked with the fight against mafia and they also learn about history of the anti-mafia movement with the help of people that are directly involved.